sersergious/dev-portfolio/README.md

 # SerSergious portfolio

 ## Project Overview
 This is my portfolio website.
-Here you can everything about me, what I do, and how I can help you.
+Here you can read about me, what I do, and how I can help you.
 Feel free to take a look!

 ## Technical Details
 Here is a brief overview of the technologies used in this project: